Feminine intimate wash is a topic that has been under great discussion over the last few years.

 So, they are two different parts which require very different types of care.

 Microbiota of the vulva is diverse in every woman and it hasn’t been well characterised yet.
 Vaginal flora on the other hand, is better understood.
 Vaginal flora fluctuates as a function of internal factors (for example hormonal shifts) and also external factors.
 It has been demonstrated that differences in vaginal flora could depend on ethnicity, and sometimes it is due to different hygiene practices among different ethnic groups.
 On top of that the pH of the vulva falls between skin pH and vaginal pH, fluctuating usually between 3.8 and 4.2.
-It is important to note that following the menopause, and when oestrogen levels fall, the vaginal pH increases and the more alkaline pH favours colonization with pathogenic microbes.
+Vaginal pH during menopause increases, and a pH higher than 4.5 is found often amongst menopausal women.
+It is important to note that this happens in the menopause due to the decrease of oestrogen levels, and the more the vaginal pH increases the more alkaline pH favours undesirable outgrowths of pathogenic microbes.
 Skin disorders of the vulva are also more common after the menopause as the hormonal imbalance that is created, can influence also the environment of the vulva.

 In this scenario, having clarified that the vulva and vagina are two different anatomical parts of the female reproductive system, we can assess that scientific research confirms the absence of benefits of vaginal douching and that this practise can also alter the vaginal pH and natural immune defence, therefore it should be avoided.
 In contrast, much research demonstrates that routine (daily) washing of the vulva is desirable, to prevent accumulation of vaginal discharge, sweat, urine and hypothetical fecal contamination.
 The topic of intimate feminine hygiene has not yet received enough attention in medical literature, making education a priority.
 The guidelines suggest daily cleansing of the vulva, with a gentle hypoallergenic liquid wash.
 In fact, washing with water is not enough.
 The intimate wash needs to be properly designed either for the fertility stage of women, as pH and skin changes over the years, also for the area: it has to have the right pH and it should not be aggressive on the skin.